To read more on this topic click here.

 Prep: Cook: Serves:

 Late or missed doses of Parkinson’s medication in hospitals can lead to longer stays and greater morbidity.
-To counteract this issue, a team of healthcare professionals in the US launched a project to improve the on-time administration of levodopa to people with Parkinson’s.
+To counteract this issue, a team of healthcare professionals in the US launched a project to improve the on-time administration of medication to people with the condition.

-As part of the initiative – published in the Journal of Parkinson’s Disease – several measures were implemented, including electronic alerts for nurses, stocking automated medication dispensing machines with carbidopa-levodopa products, reporting to nurse unit managers on timeliness of medication administration and more.
+As part of the initiative – published in the Journal of Parkinson’s Disease – several measures were implemented, including electronic alerts for nurses, stocking automated medication dispensing machines, reporting to nurse unit managers on timeliness of medication administration and more.

 Dr Martha A Nance, the project’s lead investigator, said: “This project was very rewarding for our team, because of its obvious, immediate, and important impact on patient care.